Public Power Corporation: History

 PPC was founded by the Greek government in 1950.
 Its main purpose was to plan and apply a national energy policy which, through the exploitation of the domestic products and resources, would distribute cheap electric power to all Greek citizens.
 PPC started the integration of all the small local grids to the national interconnected grid.
 Furthermore, the corporation resolved the purchase of all the small private and local electric power production units.

-Today, PPC Group consists of 3 subsidiary companies PPC S.A., the Hellenic Electricity Distribution Network Operator (HEDNO or DEDDIE) S.A. and PPC RENEWABLES S.A.
+Today, PPC Group consists of 5 subsidiary companies in Greece PPC S.A., the Hellenic Electricity Distribution Network Operator (HEDNO or DEDDIE) S.A., PPC RENEWABLES S.A., PPC Fibegrip and Kotsovolos.
+Also PPC Group consists of 3 subsidiary companies in Romania PPC Romania, Retele Electrice and PPC Renewables Romania.

 Even if HEDNO S.A. (the Greek DSO) is owned by PPC, HEDNO S.A. operates independently according to L.4001/2011 and in compliance with 2009/72/EC EU Directive relative to the electricity market organization.

 Shareholders

-On 16 November 2021, the company completed a share capital increase that the Greek government as a shareholder chose not participate in.
-As a result, the Greek government's shareholding decreased from 51.12% to 34.12%, which is currently held by the country sovereign wealth fund, the Hellenic Corporation of Assets and Participations (HCAP).
-This change in shareholding means PPC has been privatised and is no longer controlled by the Greek government.